ethan-french/Cloud-Fraction/README.md

 This file contains helper functions for main file.

-## models directory

-This directory contains the trained model from the script.
-Previous pickled model located in zip file.

 ## results directory

 This directory contains the results from the test set.
-Previous results located in zip file.
+Previous results, except for pickled model, located in zip file.

 ## data directory